AIGAdc/dcdesignweek.org-11ty/source/event/2022-10-20-04-home-as-sanctuary-curating-physical-spaces-for-mental-wellbeing.md

     **Part 1: Knowledge Exchange**

-    In this expert panel, moderated by [The Oasis Alliance](https://www.theoasisalliance.org/)’s Founder and CEO Danielle Woodhouse Johnson, four interior design and mental wellness experts will weigh in on the connection between space and wellbeing.
+    In this expert panel, moderated by [The Oasis Alliance](https://www.theoasisalliance.org/)’s Founder and CEO Danielle Woodhouse Johnson, three interior design and mental wellness experts will weigh in on the connection between space and wellbeing.

     **Panelists & their specialties:**